A topic from the subject of Biochemistry in Chemistry.

 Introduction

 In addition to the phospholipid bilayer, cell membranes also contain a variety of proteins and carbohydrates.
-These molecules help to maintain the membrane\'s structure and function, and they also facilitate the transport of molecules across the membrane.
+These molecules help to maintain the membrane's structure and function, and they also facilitate the transport of molecules across the membrane.

 Basic Concepts

-Phospholipid bilayer: The phospholipid bilayer is the basic structure of the cell membrane.
-It is a double layer of phospholipids that are arranged with their hydrophobic tails facing each other and their polar head groups facing outward.
-Selective permeability: The phospholipid bilayer is selectively permeable, meaning that it allows certain substances to pass through while blocking others.
+Phospholipid bilayer: The phospholipid bilayer is the fundamental structure of the cell membrane.
+It is a double layer of phospholipids arranged with their hydrophobic tails facing each other and their polar head groups facing outward.
+This amphipathic nature is crucial for the membrane's selective permeability.

 Equipment and Techniques

-Microscopy: Microscopy is used to visualize cell membranes and their components.
-Electron microscopy: Electron microscopy is a powerful technique that allows for the visualization of cell membranes at the molecular level.
+Electron microscopy: Electron microscopy provides high-resolution images, allowing visualization of cell membranes at the molecular level.

 Types of Experiments